-One of these measures is known as "meals on wheels".
-Subsidized by the government, this service distributes hot meals to pensioners and handicapped persons at a nominal cost.
-It is undertaken by voluntary workers and the came to Canada alone at the age of 10.
+A pleasant, quiet spoken Englishman, Mr. Newman was born in London in 1896 and came to Canada alone at the age of 10.
 For the next seven years he worked for a farmer near Toronto.
 Striking out on his own at the age of 17, he worked for a short time on a farm near Meaford, Ontario, then came west to Davidson, Saskatchewan, where he worked in a power plant.
 Severely injured at the plant a short time later, he returned to farming in Saskatchewan until the outbreak of the First World War, when he joined the Canadian Army.
 He was wounded and taken prisoner of war in June, 1916.